David & Lisa Grainge

 - Our Reach

 David and Lisa Grainge serve in south Philadelphia, Pennsylvania.
 The community consists of a diverse cross-section of ethnicities, as well as numerous socio-economic backgrounds.

-According to local missiologist Bill Crispin, only five percent of the over 1.6 million people who live in Philadelphia attend church on a Sunday morning.
+According to local missiologist Bill Crispin, only seven percent of the over 1.6 million people who live in Philadelphia attend church on a Sunday morning.
 The area is in desperate need of a spiritual awakening.
 There are many who have never heard the gospel message, and others who profess Christ but do not have a solid knowledge of or commitment to the Lord.